python-windrose/windrose/paper/paper.md

 The initial use case of this library was for a technical report concerning pollution exposure and wind distributions analyzes.
 Data from local pollution measures and meteorologic informations from various sources like Meteo-France were used to generate a pollution source wind rose.

-It is also used by some contributors for teaching purpose
+It is also used by some contributors for teaching purpose.

 ![Map overlay](screenshots/overlay.png)

 Some others contributors have used it to make figures for a [wind power plant control optimization study](https://www.nrel.gov/docs/fy17osti/68185.pdf).